 As we had to go back to Dresden, we looked for the railway station.

-Because it is a small town, I thought we would come across the station soon or later, but in fact, we could not find it at all.
-So we asked a person in a pub and she said:
+Because it is a small town, I thought we would come across the station sooner or later, but in fact, we could not find it at all.

-“Go straight to find a bridge.
+We asked a person in a pub and she said “Go straight to find the bridge.
 After crossing the bridge, it is in front of you“.

-We started walking to the direction, but after a while we realized that she thought we had a car, because the bridge was so far away.
+We started walking in that direction, but after a while we realized that she had thought we had a car, because the bridge was so far away.

-But the kind hotel receptionist said: “Just go down there, there is a ferry to the station“.
+The kind hotel receptionist said: “Just go down there, there is a ferry to the station“.

 We went down to the river in half doubt.

-It was listed in 2004 and deleted in 2009.
+It was listed in 2004 and removed in 2009.

-They should have made a tunnel, shouldn’t they.
+They should have made a tunnel, shouldn’t they?

-Take a look at the Germany’s photogallery
+Take a look at Germany’s photogallery